 A Ward Councillor has a duel role.
-To advocate for their Ward and consider the needs of the Ward.
-To hold stewardship over the City and its assets.
+To advocate for their Ward considering the needs of the Ward and to hold stewardship over the City and its assets.
 While there are many issues for consideration, I don’t want to be a jack of all trades and a master of none.
 So I have focused on the following top three items in our Ward and in our City.

 1. Walkable, Bikeable, Accessible – I have heard time and time again that residents in the Ward are looking for better ways to travel that don’t involve getting in a car.This involves both our roads and our trails.
 The issue with the roads is a lack of sidewalks or non-motorized paths.
 Trails, just end, and don’t lead from one part of the Ward to the other, and connected bike paths are few and far between.
 For the trails

 to become more useful, there are two issues.
 Some of the trails need to be upgraded to allow for two way bike travel.
 Some of the trails are not linked into the trail system.
 They just end.
 They need to be completed, and linked from neighbourhood to neighbourhood.
 In the Transportation Master Plan for the city, these issues were highlighted as concerns.
 The Master Plan gave a 5 year plan guideline to upgrade these missing items.
 The timeline has not been met, and also is not aggressive enough to satisfy the growing need of the community.
 We need to review this plan and become more aggressive in our timelines.